import time

 from lovely_tensors import monkey_patch

-monkey_patch()import torch
+import torch

 from torch import Tensor

-import pycuda.driver as cuda
+from torch.nn.functional import conv2dimport pycuda.driver as cuda

 import pycuda.autoinit